hydroshiba/crossy-clone/README.md

 ## Building this project

 This section is for building the project from source files.
-A compiled executable of the project can be found in the [Releases](#releases) section alternatively.
+To play the game directly, see [Playing the game](#playing-the-game) section instead.

 ### Manually